Rahul Mehta

 Rahul Mehta is an American author.
-He was born and raised in West Virginia, and his work focuses on the experience of being queer and South Asian.
-Mehta is the winner of the Lambda Literary Award for Debut Gay Fiction and the Asian American Literary Award for Fiction for his short story collection Quarantine (2011).
-He teaches Creative Writing at the University of the Arts.
+They were born and raised in West Virginia, and their work focuses on the experience of being queer and South Asian.
+Mehta is the winner of the Lambda Literary Award for Debut Gay Fiction and the Asian American Literary Award for Fiction for their short story collection Quarantine (2011).
+They teach Creative Writing at the University of the Arts.